|

 within a year.
 While the 2013 "Volume 2" set of equal length, price, and

-similar physical packaging did not sell out quite as quickly (don't be
+similar physical packaging did not sell out quite as quickly, it

-fanbase and serves as an excellent compliment to the prior
+show's fanbase and serving as an excellent compliment to the prior

 product.